The A.d.a.p.t. framework

 Outcomes are generative, leaving the ecological and social systems healthier than before.

-In this way, the Field Semester becomes a microcosm of regenerative practice itself: a cycle of awareness, creativity, application, and transformation, nested within the larger, ongoing cycles of the Western Slope bioregion.
+In this way, the Field Semester becomes a microcosm of regenerative practice itself: a cycle of awareness, creativity, application, and transformation, nested within the larger, ongoing cycles of the bioregion.